code4recovery/online-meeting-list/README.md

-# Readme

 This is a meeting finder concept for the [Online Intergroup of AA](http://aa-intergroup.org/).
+There is a demo at [https://oiaa.netlify.com](https://oiaa.netlify.com).
 Data is managed through a Google Sheet.

 ## Technical Overview